 Definition

-Client-side validation is the design principle behind RGB and similar Bitcoin smart-contract systems, in which the full state and history of a contract or asset never touch the blockchain.
-Instead, each participant validates the data relevant to coins they actually hold, on their own device, while Bitcoin is used only to publish tiny cryptographic commitments that pin down the order and uniqueness of state changes.
+Client-side validation is the design principle behind RGB and similar Bitcoin smart-contract systems, in which the full state and history of a contract or asset never touch the blockchain at all.
+Instead, each participant validates only the data relevant to coins they actually hold, on their own device, while Bitcoin is used purely to publish tiny cryptographic commitments that pin down the order and uniqueness of state changes.
+The chain becomes a notary for "this happened, exactly once, in this order," not a public ledger of what happened.

 How it anchors to Bitcoin

-RGB binds every state transition to a Bitcoin transaction using a single-use seal: spending a specific Bitcoin output is what authorizes and timestamps the off-chain update, and the update's commitment is embedded in that spend.
-Bitcoin's consensus therefore guarantees that a given seal can be "closed" only once, preventing double-spends of the off-chain asset, even though validators on the Bitcoin network never see the asset data itself.
-The contract history is passed peer-to-peer between transacting parties rather than broadcast to everyone.
+RGB binds every state transition to a Bitcoin transaction using a single-use seal.
+Spending one specific Bitcoin output is what authorizes and timestamps an off-chain update, and a commitment to that update is embedded in the spend.
+Bitcoin's consensus therefore guarantees that a given seal can be "closed" only once — which is precisely what prevents a double-spend of the off-chain asset — even though the validators securing the Bitcoin network never see the asset data itself.
+Each commitment is an opaque hash, so from the chain's perspective nothing distinguishes an RGB-carrying transaction from an ordinary one.
+The contract history is handed peer-to-peer between the parties who transact, not broadcast to everyone.

 Why it scales and stays private